Equality Act 2010: Public Sector Equality Duty

 Public Sector Equality Duty

 The Equality Act 2010 places an equality duty on public bodies and organisations carrying out public functions.
 Its main aim is to support good decision-making by ensuring public bodies consider how different people will be affected by their activities.
-It also helps to deliver policies and services which are efficient and effective; accessible to all; and that meet different people's needs.
+It also helps to deliver policies and services that are efficient and effective, accessible, and that meet different people's needs, as much as is reasonably possible.

 The Public Sector Equality Duty includes a general duty and specific duties.
 The three main aims of the general duty require public bodies to have due regard to the need to: